Pirenella conica

-Cerithideopsilla conica is a species of small sea snail, a marine gastropod mollusk in the family Potamididae.
+Pirenella conica is a species of small sea snail, a marine gastropod mollusc in the family Potamididae.

 Taxonomy

 Reid et al. (2008) moved Potamides conicus to the genus Cerithideopsilla based on the molecular phylogeny research.
 Other subsequent study also confirmed this placement within Cerithideopsilla.
+Other sources treat the species as Pirenella conica.

 Distribution

-Distribution of Cerithideopsilla conica include Mediterranean and Indian Ocean.
+Distribution of Pirenella conica include Mediterranean and Indian Ocean.

 This species occurs in or around: